LukeGoodDay/pokemon-soluna/README.md

 &emsp;•&emsp;App will provide information on wonder trade chance for each Pokémon
 &emsp;•&emsp;Users can submit data on pokemon they recieve through wonder trades
 ### Pokedex
-&emsp;•&emsp;;App will provide information on all Pokémon, moves, and items found throughout the game
+&emsp;•&emsp;App will provide information on all Pokémon, moves, and items found throughout the game
 ### Insights
 &emsp;•&emsp;App will provide statistics on most popular Pokémon, items, moves, and types
 &emsp;•&emsp;App will provide statistics on Wonder Trade chances